mcrossover97/rktmse/README.md

 conda deactivate
 ```

 The instructions to install Reaktoro can be found [here](https://reaktoro.org/installation.html).
 Install Reaktoro using CMake.
-Make sure to clone Reaktoro in the root directory of the application.
+Make sure to clone Reaktoro in the `projects` directory.
 After installing Reaktoro, remove the Eigen library located in the `moose` environment:
 ```
 cd /path/to/conda/envs/moose/libmesh/include
 rm -rf Eigen